Integrating search with your website

 - Raw data for functionality such as result pagination is provided in the XML/JSON feed, but template logic to ensure these features are functional will require re-implementation effort

-custom_json.ftl) and set your form content type accordingly.
+custom_json.ftl) and set the template content type accordingly.

-Important: If you choose to integrate Funnelback via partial HTML or JSON/XML API additional requirements are necessary to enable typeahead and/or basket functionality.
+Important: If you choose to integrate Funnelback via partial HTML or JSON/XML API additional requirements are necessary to enable auto-completion and/or search sessions functionality.